aicwebtech/Bible-SuperSearch-Client-dev-enyo/readme.md

 git submodule update
 ```

+## Configuration
+Rename config-example.js to config.js
+Edit as desired

 ## Generating Production Code
 Run ./packprod to generate packed, production code
 Point a virtual host to builds/prod to view and test